-Voluntary DMA CWD Testing
+Voluntary DMA and Statewide CWD Testing

-Voluntary CWD testing is available free of charge for any deer harvested in a DMA at any time during the deer season.
-Interested hunters should drop off the deer head, plus 4 inches of neck, at a DWR refrigerator and follow posted instructions.
-Please see our website at http://www.dwr.virginia.gov/cwd for a map of the most up-to-date voluntary drop stations.
+Voluntary CWD testing is available free of charge for any deer harvested in Virginia at any time during the deer season.
+Interested hunters should drop off the deer head, plus 3-4 inches of neck, at a DWR refrigerator and follow posted instructions.
+Please see our website at dwr.virginia.gov/cwd for a map of the most up-to-date voluntary fridge stations.